 “In team sports that really succeed, there often is a lot of warmth between the players.
 And so it’s emphasizing those aspects, and demonstrating that when people come in, everyone tries to help them,” says Reed Hastings of Netflix.
 “But ultimately, it is about performance, unlike a family, which is really about unconditional love.
 Even if your brother does something awful and goes to jail, your love doesn’t stop.
 And that’s just a different and important part of society, but that’s not what we’re about.
 What we’re about is collectively changing the world in the areas of Internet television, and that takes incredible performance at every level.”

-Instilling a particular culture in your company or team takes time… and great timing.
+Instilling a sports product team culture in your company takes time… and great timing.
 There’s no quickfix, magic application that suddenly turns your work environment into a highly collaborative and functional setting.

 “Putting a ping pong table on the floor of a corporate office made up of people with individualist or sexist attitudes will not automatically create a good culture,” says Alana Brajdic of SafetyCulture.
 “Culture takes time to build.
 It’s not tangible.”